0xDani3l/DashPi/index.md

 <img src="https://cdn.shopify.com/s/files/1/0735/0383/products/1566-11_800x.jpg?v=1632041088" width="200" height="100">
 [$70](https://www.pakronics.com.au/products/usb-battery-pack-for-raspberry-pi-10000mah-2-x-5v-outputs-ada1566?currency=AUD&utm_medium=cpc&utm_source=google&utm_campaign=Google%20Shopping)

-**Make sure your power supply can provide a minimum of 3 amps to power the Pi and it's components.**
+***TIP*** **Make sure your power supply can provide a minimum of 3 amps to power the Pi and it's components.**
 <br>
 ### Configuring the GPS
 The GPS module is very easy to setup.
 Simply plug in your GPS into one of the blue USB 3.0 ports on the Pi.
 A red light should appear on the device and begin blinking.

-***TIP*** - GPS Modules can take anywhere from 30 seconds to 5 minutes to fully boot and obtain a signal.
+***TIP*** - **GPS Modules can take anywhere from 30 seconds to 5 minutes to fully boot and obtain a signal.
 Make sure your GPS module is placed in a location that recieves optimal connection.
-You can use your phone's service bar as an indicator of a spot with a good signal.
+You can use your phone's service bar as an indicator of a spot with a good signal.**

 Once booted, you can check if the GPS signal is working by installing the GPSD client on your Pi.
 To do this, run ```sudo apt-get install gpsd```